omersha/omersha.github.io/_laws-sausages-and-convnets/backpropagation.md

 start by taking a step backwards and think about backpropagation in the large.
 The key principle underlying backpropagation is that a derivation is the arrow- part of a covariant functor from pointed differentiable manifolds to linear spaces.
-A.k,a, the chain rule.
+A.k.a, the chain rule.
 In the introduction I wrote that "backpropagation is a modular reformulation of the chain rule".
 It's time to elaborate.
 </p></div>